-If you have applied to a University of Applied Sciences (UAS) in joint application, you can contact the highest preference on your list.
+If you have applied to a University of Applied Sciences (UAS) in the second joint application, you can contact the highest preference on your list.

 If you have applied to a university or a university of applied sciences (UAS) with separate application or to a university in joint application, contact each one separately.

 There is no application fee collected.

 You can only accept one study place leading to a higher education degree in Finland in education that begins in the same academic term.
 This rule also applies to Licentiate and Doctoral degrees awarded by Finnish universities.
 Exceptions to the provision are transfer student applications, the Åland University of Applied Sciences, the Police University College of Finland and studies at foreign higher education institutions.

 How does it affect my possibilities to have a new study place in a Finnish higher education institution in the future, if I have accepted a study place in a higher education institution in Finland in summer 2014?

 If you have accepted a study place in summer 2014 for programmes starting in autumn 2014 or later in a higher education institution in Finland (also concerns transfer student applications), you will not be seen as a first-time applicant in the future if you are applying for study programmes that have a quota for first-time applicants.
 For these study programmes you can apply in the future if you are changing to another field of study or you already have a higher education qualification.
 You can get more information from the higher education institutions.

 Entrance exams to higher education can be either onephased or multiphased.
 The entrance exam date will be informed in advance.
 In multiphased entrance exams it is possible that the applicants who succeeded in the first phase the best, are the ones who can participate only in the next phase.
 You can get more specific information in the study programme descriptions under Admission and entrance exams.
 More information about exams is available in section Entrance examinations.